Remote Entanglement in Lattice Surgery: To Distill, or Not to Distill: Methods

-\section{Fault-tolerant requirements for remote lattice surgery}
+\subsection{Fault-tolerant requirements for remote lattice surgery}

-We consider $K$ modules $\mathcal{M} = \{M_1, \ldots, M_K\}$ interconnected by network $\mathcal{G} = (\mathcal{M}, E)$, where each module $M_i$ hosts logical qubits encoded in distance-$d$ rotated surface codes.
-We derive the entanglement resource requirements, consumption rates, and fidelity thresholds that govern whether direct consumption of raw Bell pairs suffices for fault tolerance.
+We consider a distributed architecture in which modules are interconnected by photonic links, and each module hosts logical qubits encoded in distance-$d$ rotated surface codes.

-\subsection{Remote lattice surgery protocol}
+\subsubsection{Remote lattice surgery protocol}

-Logical gates in the rotated surface-code lattice-surgery framework are realized through Pauli product measurements (PPMs): adjacent patches (distance $d$, $d^2$ physical qubits each) can be merged directly along their shared boundary, or connected through an ancilla patch for multi-qubit and long-range operations.
-In either case, a merge--measure--split sequence with $d$ syndrome rounds of stabilizer measurement is required to extract the joint parity at full code distance.
+Logical gates in the rotated surface-code lattice-surgery framework are realized through Pauli product measurements (PPMs): adjacent patches (distance $d$, $d^2$ physical qubits each) can be merged directly along their shared boundary (the \emph{seam}), or connected through an ancilla patch for multi-qubit and long-range operations.
+In either case, a merge--measure--split sequence with $d$ syndrome rounds of stabilizer measurement is required to extract the target Pauli product operator at full code distance.
 The measurement projects the participating qubits onto the $+1$ or $-1$ eigenspace of the target multi-qubit Pauli product operator, with measurement outcomes determining Pauli corrections that are tracked classically.
 In the Pauli-based computation framework, all Clifford+$T$ circuits reduce to a sequence of such PPMs, where each non-Clifford $T$ gate consumes one magic state and one PPM~\cite{Litinski2019gameofsurfacecodes}.
 We refer the reader to Refs.~\cite{horsman-patch-surface-code, Litinski2018latticesurgery, Litinski2019gameofsurfacecodes, 10313779} for a detailed description.

 For intra-module operations, seam stabilizers are measured with local gates.
 For inter-module operations, seam stabilizers span physically separated hardware, and remote parity checks require Bell pairs shared between modules~\cite{sunami2025entanglementboostinglowvolumelogical, jacinto2025networkrequirementsdistributedquantum}.